AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 3/README.md

   The first line is just a comment, then why are we explaining this.
 Well the thing is in the line this comment mentions the path of your python interpreter.
 In the subsequent lines we have imported the required python packages.
 First is rospy which is python client library for ROS.
 Second is std_msgs.msg.
 The std_msgs.msg import is so that we can reuse the std_msgs/String message type (a simple string container) for publishing.

-  Next is the function  messagePublisher
+  Next is the function  messagePublisher()
+  Let us decode it.

   ```python
   message_publisher = rospy.Publisher(‘messageTopic’, String, queue_size=10)